 Farm.
 The feeder would have traveled through the old part of

-Bollington and joined the canal by the wood yard at Hurst Lane
+Bollington and joined the canal by the wharf at Hurst Lane

 Hedgerow and Bollington would have looked very different today

 if this reservoir had been built.
 Besides the obvious difference